SpacingBat3/WebCord/docs/FAQ.md

 version/binary.
 This practise will save the disk space and other resources, since there's no need to run simultaneously multiple Electron binaries with different Chromium engine versions.

+## 5. Is this project violating Discord's Terms of Service?

+At the current state, it modifies the style of the page via CSS injection and tweaks the JavaScript, so I believe **yes**.
+However, I focus in WebCord on spoofing and hiding all modifications done in way Discord can't be sure what and how modifications were done (e.g. stylesheets are injected without HTML, so they can't be programatically catched via `MutationObserver`), so even when WebCord does any modifications, including injecting custom stylesheets, **you should be safe**.

+In my eyes, WebCord is the last client from which you should expect to be banned by violating the Discord's Terms of Service.
+I see more risk at using clients that directly sends requests to Discord via API, where it could be easy to detect abnormal requests that can be send by clients, especially when the API version got bumped at official client, or official client mods, which usually don't hide the fact they modify something and even sometimes does use directly the API without informing the user about it.

 [`Repos.md`]: ./Repos.md "List of community-maintained software repositories providing WebCord."